Combining high-z galaxy luminosity functions with Bayesian evidence: The ratio

 Note that symmetric errors in one scale become asymmetric in the other.

-\section{The ratio $\lowercase{t_* / f_*}$}
+\section{The ratio $\lowercase{t_* / f_{\rm{*,10}}}$}

 The model used in this study contains two parameters that are completely degenerate in predicting the LF.
-Although only the ratio $r_* = t_* / f_*$ is relevant for the LF, we explore the more general formulation by default in this work since EoR observations (or other data sets) can break this degeneracy (c.f. \citealt{Park18}).
+Although only the ratio $r_* = t_* / f_{\rm{*,10}}$ is relevant for the LF, we explore the more general formulation by default in this work since EoR observations (or other data sets) can break this degeneracy (see \citealt{Park18}).

-In Fig. \ref{Fig:posterior_ratio} we replace $f_*$ and $t_*$ by $r_*$ in the traditional corner plot of the posterior.
-It is the same posterior as presented in Fig. \ref{Fig:posterior}, i.e. it is derived from the BDA combination of the observations.
-This ratio is strongly constrained by the LFs observations, $\rm{log_{10}(r_*)=1.01_{-0.15}^{+0.06} }$.
+In Fig. \ref{Fig:posterior_ratio} we replace $f_{\rm{*,10}}$ and $t_*$ by $r_*$ in the traditional corner plot of the posterior.
+It is the same posterior as presented in Fig. \ref{Fig:posterior}, i.e. it is derived from the BDA combination of the LF estimations.
+This ratio is strongly constrained by the LFs estimation, $\rm{log_{10}(r_*)=1.01_{-0.15}^{+0.06} }$.
 It is degenerate with $\alpha_*$ and also slightly with $M_{\rm{t}}$ at large values of the latter.
 It is also noticeable that the sampling noise is reduced, due to the reduction of the parameter space dimensionality.